-

 - Any party that suffers losses due to violations of the Capital Markets Law may sue for compensation against the party causing the violation, either jointly or severally with other parties with similar claims;

-- Any party may claim compensation against the parties signing the registration statement, the board of directors or commissioners of the issuer, each lead underwriter, and other capital market professionals involved in the offering, for losses suffered due to false or misleading information in the registration statement; and
+- Any party may claim compensation against the parties signing the registration statement, the board of directors or commissioners of the issuer, each lead underwriter, and other capital market professionals involved in the offering, for losses suffered due to false or misleading information in the registration statement.
+Such claims must be filed within five years from the date of the registration statement is declared effective; and

 - Investors may claim compensation from one or more of the underwriters for losses suffered by it due to the underwriters’ negligence.

-Under Law 40 of 2007 on Limited Liability Companies (as amended) (“Companies Law”), a shareholder may request the company to buy back their share at fair market value if the shareholder objects to actions that they deem to be averse to them or the company, namely:
+Under Law 40 of 2007 on Limited Liability Companies (as amended) (“Companies Law”), a shareholder may request the company to buy back their share at fair market value if the shareholder objects to the following actions that could be detrimental to them or the company:

 - Amendment to the articles of association;

-- Transfer or encumbrance over assets valued at above 50% of the company’s net assets; or
+- Transfer or encumbrance over assets valued exceeds 50% of the company’s net assets; or

 If the company suffers losses due to the board of directors’ fault or negligence, shareholders representing at least 1/10 of the total number of shares with voting rights may call an extraordinary general meeting of shareholders (“GMS”) or bring claims to a district court against relevant directors.
 If there is a change of control in the public company, the new controller must conduct a mandatory tender offer (“MTO”) to the remaining shareholders.
-Lastly, if a public company delists or goes private, minority shareholders may sell their shares through a voluntary tender offer to a third party or other existing shareholders or the company may conduct a share buyback of these shares.
+Lastly, if a public company delists or goes private, minority shareholders may sell their shares through a voluntary tender offer to a third party or other existing shareholders or the company may conduct a share buyback of these shares, provided that the number of shareholders is reduced to less than 50 parties.

 Meanwhile, the key remedies for bondholders are among others: